 Today we are going to offer you another variation on our basic peasant dress.
 With a three year old that is getting more independent by the day, we are always looking for options that are easy on and easy off.

-Attach the short edge of each sleeve to the back right sides together.
+Sew one short edge of each sleeve to the back body piece.
+Your sleeves and back will be right sides together.

 Pin the second short edge to the front of the dress, again right sides together.
 Stitch with 3/8″ seam allowance.